 No. 15 Kentucky pulls out 76-74 OT win at No. 18 Texas Tech

+LUBBOCK, Texas (AP) — While there were a lot of happy players in the Kentucky locker room, only Nick Richards got a kiss on the forehead from coach John Calipari.

+“I said there are about three of you in this room that need this, but I will do it for you, so I kissed him on the forehead," Calipari said of the the 6-foot-11 junior forward who had 25 points and 14 rebounds as the No. 15 Wildcats won 76-74 in overtime at No. 18 Texas Tech.
+“Nick was unbelievable."

-LUBBOCK, Texas (AP) -- Nick Richards scored seven of his 25 points in overtime, including the game-deciding free throws with 10 seconds left, and No. 15 Kentucky beat No. 18 Texas Tech 76-74 in the only Big 12/SEC Challenge game Saturday featuring two ranked teams.
+Richards scored the last five points in regulation for the Wildcats (15-4), and their first five in overtime before his two game-deciding free throws with 10 seconds left in the only Big 12/SEC Challenge game featuring two ranked teams.

+“We have no chance of winning without Nick,” said Immanuel Quickley, who had 21 points.

+The Wildcats built a 10-point lead in the second half, and still led by eight when Richards made a jumper with 6:15 left.
+They missed their last six shots in regulation, none by Richards, though he made three free throws in that closing stretch.
+He then had two free throws to start overtime before a three-point play.

-Richards scored the first five points in overtime for the Wildcats (15-4), who blew a 10-point lead in second half and went the final six minutes of regulation without a field goal.
-His last two free throws came after he fouled when Terrence Shannon missed on awkward shot when defended by EJ Montgomery.
+Richards finished 7 of 10 from the field and 11 of 14 on free throws, including the clinching two after he was fouled when Terrence Shannon missed on awkward shot when defended by EJ Montgomery.

+When asked what he was thinking on the clutch free throw, Richards said, “I'm thinking we need it.
+We need these free throws to help us win the game."
+That included some encouragement from Quickley after an early miss that made him angry.

 Kyler Edards had 18 points for the Red Raiders, while Moretti had 15 and Shannon 12.